jwsandeman/Portfolio/README.md

 ### Images

-- Most of my images were created in Canva and my profile pic was taken by a friend of mine named James Stocks who gave me the image to use freely.
+- I created most of my images in Canva and my profile pic was taken by a friend of mine named James Stocks who gave me the image to use freely.
 His portflio can be found [here](https://jamesstocks.myportfolio.com/).

 ---